-A dozen fun and functional trailers that won’t break the bank
+A dozen fun and functional travel trailers and toy haulers that won’t break the bank

 The face of the average RV consumer has changed substantially over the past few years, and manufacturers are slowly but steadily adapting to the shift.
 Reports from the RV Industry Association (RVIA) point to a surge in young families and millennials entering the RV market, and these new buyers have tastes and preferences that set them apart from the Baby Boomers who have driven RV sales for decades.

 The most important difference for this demographic may be their budgets.
 Although many people are looking to buy RVs earlier in life, they want to do so at a significantly lower price point.
 The good news for these shoppers is that the entry-level market for towable RVs has never been hotter, and manufacturers are eager to get a slice of the pie.
 Every model year brings more floorplan options and more features.

 Now, if you hang out long enough with RV shoppers, you might hear the common complaint that all entry-level trailers look the same.
 This may be true if you are visiting only smaller, local RV shows or dealerships.
 However, a quick glance at the pages that follow shows that, for those willing to expand the search, there’s an incredible range of trailers available for $21,000 or less.